browserslist/browserslist/README.md

 You can specify the browsers by queries (case insensitive):

 * `last 2 versions`: the last 2 versions for each major browser.
-* `last 2 Chrome versions`: the last versions of a specific browser.
+* `last 2 Chrome versions`: the last 2 versions of Chrome browser.
 * `> 5%`: versions selected by global usage statistics.
 * `> 5% in US`: uses USA usage statistics.
 It accepts [two-letter country codes].
 * `Firefox > 20`: versions of Firefox newer than 20.
 * `Firefox >= 20`: versions of Firefox newer than or equal to 20.
 * `Firefox < 20`: versions of Firefox less than 20.
 * `Firefox <= 20`: versions of Firefox less than or equal to 20.
 * `Firefox ESR`: the latest [Firefox ESR] version.
-* `iOS 7`: the browser version directly.
+* `iOS 7`: the iOS browser version 7 directly.

 Blackberry and Android WebView will not be used in `last n versions`.
 You should add them by name.